The strategy

 The objective is to disrupt majority party rule in both chambers of Congress.

-The initial focus is on the U.S. House of Representatives with the goal of disrupting rule by the majority party, electing a broadly supported Speaker of the House and returning to a committee-driven legislative process.
+The initial focus is on the U.S. House of Representatives, electing a broadly supported Speaker of the House and returning to a coalition-driven legislative process.

-The plan is to launch 40 campaigns in uncontested districts, 20 red and 20 blue, in 2026.
-To continue to run contests in every election cycle in those districts win or lose and expand into additional U.S. House districts as well as the Senate in 2028.
+The plan is to launch in 40 uncontested districts, 20 red and 20 blue, in 2026.
+We will commit to those districts on a long-term basis and expand into additional U.S. House districts as well as the Senate in 2028.

-With saturation, the technology platform can be used for a free and equal nominating process for President.
+With national saturation, this system can be used to implement a free and equal nominating process for President, as well as for any other elected office.

 Political committees run by nonpartisans.